RobertoTCo/Template-Rproject-renv/README.md

 - Finally, to upload to github: `git push`

 When working with some colleges, always keep a branch with stable code, usually named 'main-branch' and perform changes with parallel branchs named with their purpose.
-- When the parallel branch is finished and stable, the code can be merged into the main one with 'git request-pull'
+- When the parallel branch is finished and stable, the code can be merged into the main one with `git request-pull`
 - It is advisable to appoint one or two coordinators of the Git repo to review every pull request to the main branch.

+## Commit easier with IDEs
+Organizing a repo and the commits, push and pull is usually integrated in the most common IDEs.
+- If you are using Rstudio and you followed the above steps to connect to Github, there should be a tab to control commits and the history.
+- VSCode has some useful extensions to work with repositories and keep track

 ## Useful things for R notebooks